NICMx/FORT-validator/docs/run.md

 # {{ page.title }}

-This is probably all you need: fetch the RIR TALs and then start an RTR server that will serve the ROAs resulting from a validation rooted at the trust anchors defined by the TALs contained at directory `--tal`:
+First you'll need the TAL files.
+If you don't have them already, you can execute Fort validator using the argument [`--init-tals`](usage.html#--init-tals):

 {% highlight bash %}
 fort --init-tals --tal <path to store TAL files>
+{% endhighlight %}

+Now, this is probably all you need, an RTR server will serve the ROAs resulting from a validation rooted at the trust anchors defined by the TALs contained at directory [`--tal`](usage.html#--tal):

+{% highlight bash %}
 fort \
 	--tal <path to your TAL files> \
 	--local-repository <path where you want to keep your local cache> \